manuelffernandez/jsonsv-practice/README.md

 The goal of this project is to generate a SPA integrating the concepts of async queries, global states provided by react context and the routing-navigation of 'react-router-dom'

-I must make it clear that this project is **not** focused on the aesthetic.
+I must make it clear that this project is **not** focused on the UI.
 All the styles are inside the 'index.css' file.

 ## Try it out :rocket:
 For this project I used v18.13.0 of NodeJS.
 There is a *.nvmrc* file to select the correct version with **nvm**.
 If you don't have it, ensure that you have installed that specific node version.